 BuySellAds is the parent company of CarbonAds.
 So, you’ll get the previous month’s ad revenue by the 15th of each month for the BuySellAds account.

-Minimum payouts change depending on the payout method.
+Minimum payouts vary by payout method.
 For example, PayPal requires a balance of $20.
 With wire transfer, the minimum amount is $500.

-CarbonAds is ideal for devs to earn some extra money with user-friendly ads.
-They’ve got cool ad designs that don’t slow down the page.
-If you use a CDN with any ad network, you can address some issues, such as a lot of external load.
+CarbonAds is ideal for developers to earn extra revenue with user-friendly ads.
+They’ve high-quality ad designs that don’t slow the page.
+If you use a CDN with any ad network, you can mitigate issues such as excessive external load.

 If you have helpful content on your WordPress documentation site, you can monetize it with CarbonAds.
 However, you will not be able to earn a decent income.
 Since only one ad is displayed per post, you will receive a lower rate.

 However, Carbon can still be one of the finer ad networks for small and independent publishers.
-The website needs quality content or useful tools.
+The website needs quality content or proper tools.

 In Summary

-Throughout the post, I have shown you reliable ad networks for small publishers.
+Throughout this post, I have presented you with reliable ad networks for small publishers.
 You can find many blog posts about this, but the problem is that they don’t list ad networks based on their experience, as most are sponsored.

 Honestly, banner ads aren’t a good monetizing technique, even for small publishers.
-Monetization isn’t limited to ad networks; publishers can use other strategies, too.
+Monetization isn’t limited to ad networks; it can also employ other strategies.

 Generally, for established publishers, affiliate marketing, podcasts, consulting services, and other similar offerings are more profitable than ad networks.

-Although ads aren’t suitable for the user experience, they can slow things down.
-Ad monetization is well-known among all publishers, but some platforms are now integrating modern technology to unlock better revenue opportunities.
+Although ads aren’t suitable for the user experience, they can slow down the user experience.
+Ad monetization is well known among publishers, but some platforms are now integrating modern technology to unlock better revenue opportunities.

 Read More: Copying text from restricted websites | FlyingCDN